vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 Don't forget the residual connections and their addition and normalization to outputs of both FF and self-attention.

-## Self-attention vs Feed-Forward Layer and All-Attention
+## Feed-Forward Layer vs Cross-Attention

 Have you noticed that the FF sublayer is akin to key-value memory of the self-attention except for non-linearity is ReLU and bias-terms \\( b, c \\)?

 \\( \mathrm{keyValMemory} = \sum_i \mathrm{softmax}(q_i k_i^\intercal) v \\)

+More specifically feed-forward layer is a bit like a [cross-attention](/ml/cross-attention-in-transformer-architecture) with a trainable embedding sequence.
 [Augmenting Self-attention with Persistent Memory paper](https://arxiv.org/pdf/1907.01470.pdf) saw the similarity of feed-forward sublayer and self-attention and suggested an architecture simplification.
-They restated the feed-forward layer as a self-attention modification, as a key-value memory, and incorporated it into the self-attention sublayer calling the new block "All-attention".
+They restated the feed-forward layer, incorporated it into the self-attention sublayer, and named the new block "All-attention".
 And they reportedly slightly outperformed the vanilla model on the next token prediction task.

 ![All-attention: feed-forward layer restated as self-attention](/images/all-attention-feed-forward-as-self-attention.png)